PASCAL-SC/alma-letter-editor-plus/README.md

 ## Who is this for?

 This script is designed for **library staff and Alma administrators** who require a more efficient way to manage Alma letter customizations.
+A ChatGPT model has been created to also assist with Letter editing that is separate from this repo, but could still be useful: https://chatgpt.com/g/g-6841acfe24b081918431d9fd494de367-pascal-alma-letters-assistant

 > ⚠️ You must already have permission to use the Alma Letters Editor to use this tool.